Research IT Services

 We look forward to connecting with you and to helping you with your AWS needs.

-Speaker: Dr. Raffi Nazikian, Senior Director for Data Science at General Atomics
+Dr. Raffi Nazikian, Director of Fusion Data Science at General Atomics

 COMPLECS: 10-Event Training Series - FREE!